 The Undergraduate Research Exposition, part of WCU’s campus-wide Research and Scholarship Conference, provides students with the opportunity to work with faculty to present their research to an engaged audience on campus.
 The annual expo features over 200 student presenters working with more than 60 faculty sponsors.

-All Undergraduate Students who are interested in participating in the Undergraduate Expo (the week of March 22, 2021) will need to register and submit an abstract or artist statement using the Qualtrics form provided below.
-The form will open for registration on November 23, 2020.
+All Undergraduate Students who are interested in participating in the Undergraduate Expo (March 20, 2024) will need to register and submit an abstract or artist statement using the Qualtrics form provided below.
+The form will open for registration in the 27th of November, 2023.

-The registration form will be available on November 23, 2020.
+The registration form will be available November 27, 2023.
 More information and guidelines for abstract and statement submissions are provided below.

 Registration will open on November 27, 2023, and close on February 19, 2024.